fanyadan/my_slurm/README.md

 - Reproduce scheduler/resource-request issues without a real cluster.

 What this is *not*:
-- A secure multi-tenant cluster.
+- A **secure** multi-tenant cluster.
+  - This repo can simulate multi-tenant *policies* (users/accounts/partitions), but it’s not a hardened production environment.
 - A real GPU-enabled Slurm deployment (the “fake GPU” mode is scheduling-only).

 ## Requirements